 Current and Anticipated Vacancies – we welcome applications for any of the following

-- Elementary General and Special Education
+- Elementary General Education

 - Secondary Special Education

 We are looking for highly motivated professionals who will empower all students with an excellent education.
 We are currently hiring for various teacher, school leader, and home office positions.